junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 > Jimmy is a devout man, praying for angels to protect his family, praying for a peaceful world.
 Then Apocalypse starts, and Castiel comes to him, he says yes.
 Castiel goes to Hell for a mission, but not to save the righteous man, it's to kill Lilith and open the Cage himself, to let Lucifer out (he's the one started Apocalypse on Michael's order; the righteous man who broke the first seal is John Winchester, Mary never made deal to save him, he's in Hell all the time).

 *And he carried me away in the Spirit to a mountain great and high, and showed me the Holy City, Jerusalem, coming down out of heaven from God.
 It shone with the glory of God, and its brilliance was like that of a very precious jewel, like a jasper, clear as crystal.
 It had a great, high wall with twelve gates, and with twelve angels at the gates.
-On the gates were written the names of the twelve tribe of Israel.
+On the gates were written the names of the twelve tribes of Israel.
 There were three gates on the east, three on the north, three on the south and three on the west.
 The wall of the city had twelve foundations, and on them were the names of the twelve apostles of the Lamb.*

 *The angel who talked with me had a measuring rod of gold to measure the city, its gates and its walls.
 The city was laid out like a square, as long as it was wide.
 He measured the city with the rod and found it to be 12,000 stadia in length, and as wide and high as it is long.
 The angel measured the wall using human measurement, and it was 144 cubits thick.
 The wall was made of jasper, and the city of pure gold, as pure as glass.
 The foundations of the city walls were decorated with every kind of precious stone.
 The first foundation was jasper, the second sapphire, the third agate, the fourth emerald, the fifth onyx, the sixth ruby, the seventh chrysolite, the eighth beryl, the ninth topaz, the tenth turquoise, the eleventh jacinth, and the twelfth amethyst.
 The twelve gates were twelve pearls, each gate made of a single pearl.
 The great street of the city was of gold, as pure as transparent glass.*